streammy2013/Cloud-Computing-Assignment1/README.md

  	* Search nearest 1000km tweets:
 ![geo](https://github.com/streammy2013/Cloud-Computing-Assignment1-TwittMap/blob/master/demo%20img/geosearch.png)

-Note: There are about 30,000+ tweets in ElasticSearch.
+Note: When we make the above screenshots, there are about 30,000+ tweets in ElasticSearch.
 Also, because tweets are added continuously, there may be some difference between those demo pictures.
+The new tweets are still added to our Elastic Search domain continuously.

+## Some flaws:
+* We do not convert the UTC time into our time zone, so the time showed is the UTC time.
+* We do not have much front-end experience, so if user once clicks on the map, the geosearch function will be called automatically.